slatedocs/slate/source/index.html.md

 This endpoint creates a `transcription` task.
 In this task, one of our workers will read an attachment and arbitrarily transcribe any information you'd like.
 Example use cases could be transcribing information from PDFs, manually scraping a web page for information, etc.

-This task involves a plaintext `instruction` about how to transcribe the attachment, an `attachment` of what you'd like to transcribe, an `attachment_type`, a dictionary `fields` which describes all the things you'd like transcribed, and an optional dictionary `row_fields` for items which need to be transcribed per row in the attachment.
+This task involves a plaintext `instruction` about how to transcribe the attachment, an `attachment` of what you'd like to transcribe, an `attachment_type`, and at least one of `fields` and `row_fields`. `fields` is a dictionary which describes items you'd like transcribed once per attachment, and `row_fields` is a dictionary which describes items which need to be transcribed per row in the attachment.

-Both `field` and `row_fields` are dictionaries where the keys are the keys you'd like the results to be returned under, and values are the descriptions you'd like to show the human worker.
+At least one of `fields` or `row_fields` is required.
+Both `fields` and `row_fields` are dictionaries where the keys are the keys you'd like the results to be returned under, and values are the descriptions you'd like to show the human worker.

 If successful, Scale will immediately return the generated task object, of which you should at least store the `task_id`.